 Description of the Procedure

-- Recovery or emergence phase—The doctor will slowly reverse the anesthesia.
-New medications will allow you to wake up.
-When you are starting to awaken and are breathing on your own, the breathing tube will be removed.
+- Recovery phase—The anesthesia will be slowly reversed.
+New medicine will allow you to wake up.
+The breathing tube will be removed when you start to wake.

 |Copyright © Nucleus Medical Media, Inc.|